Fair Credit Reporting Act (FCRA) and Background Checks

-However, if you are asked to fill out information for a background check very early on in the process (such as during an initial interview), and are uncomfortable with that, you could always ask if you could fill out the form after the interview.
-You can ask to fill it out once you and the employer have both decided whether you are moving forward in the job hiring process.
+However, if you are asked to fill out information for a background check early on in the process (such as during an initial interview), and are uncomfortable with that, you could always ask if you could fill it out once you and the employer have both decided whether you are moving forward in the job hiring process.
 However, keep in mind that the employer could reject that request.

-Generally, prepare for a number of requests for background searches during your job search process.
+Generally, prepare for a number of requests for background checks during your job search process.

 Preparing for a Background Check

 Are you ready for an employer to check your background?
-If you are job searching, it's a good idea to know about any red flags that might be on your record, so you can plan on how to handle them.
+If you are job searching, it's a good idea to know about any red flags on your record, so you can plan how to handle them.

-The best way to prepare for an employment background check is to be aware of the information that an employer might find - in advance.
+The best way to prepare for an employment background check is to be aware of the information an employer might find in advance.

-Keep your explanations short and focus on how you have made changes to overcome any problems.
-For example, if your credit score is low but impacted by a spouse and you have subsequently been separated, you might mention those circumstances.
+Keep your explanations short, and focus on how you have made changes to overcome any problems.
+For example, if your credit score is low but impacted by a spouse and you have subsequently separated, you might mention those circumstances.